Flexible Work Arrangement Procedural Guide

 Step 1: Employee’s Flexible Work Arrangement Proposal

-The Employee completes the Eligibility Self-Assessment section of the Flexible Work Arrangement Proposal Form (“the Proposal Form”).
+The Employee may complete the Eligibility Self-Assessment Tool.
 If the Employee believes that the eligibility criteria to submit a proposal are met, the Employee must then complete the Proposal section of the Proposal Form, certify and sign the form, and submit the form to their Supervisor.
+Supervisors and employees may use the Work Plan Tool to facilitate discussion.

-The Supervisor reviews the Employee’s Flexible Work Arrangement Proposal to assess whether it is appropriate to move the proposal forward to the Department Head for review.
+The Supervisor reviews the Employee’s Flexible Work Arrangement Proposal to assess whether it is appropriate to move the proposal forward.
 The Supervisor may use the Supervisor Assessment Tool as a guide.
 If the Supervisor determines that the proposed arrangement is not appropriate, the Supervisor will inform the Employee in writing.
-If the Supervisor determines that the proposed arrangement is feasible, the Supervisor will submit the Proposal Form to the Department Head with a recommendation for approval.
+If the Supervisor determines that the proposed arrangement is feasible, then it may be approved after a consultation with the Department Head, if appropriate.
 If the Supervisor believes that a modified flexible work arrangement might be feasible, the Supervisor may suggest that the Employee modify the proposal and resubmit it.